-The information below outlines the financial support available from the government to help first time undergraduates studying at Cambridge meet their costs for 2016-17.
+The information below outlines the financial support available from the government to help first time undergraduates studying at Cambridge meet their costs in 2018-19.

-No UK or EU student studying for their first undergraduate degree has to pay their tuition fees up front, you can take out a government loan and defer payment until after you've left university and are earning a specified minimum salary.
+Currently, no UK or EU student studying for their first undergraduate degree has to pay their tuition fees up front.
+You can take out a government loan and defer payment until after you've left university and are earning a specified minimum salary.

-This loan is not means-tested, all students can apply for and receive it regardless of household income.
-Students can take out a full or a partial loan.
+This loan isn't means-tested – all students can apply for and receive it regardless of household income.
+You can take out a full or a partial loan.
 The Tuition Fee Loan is paid directly to the University.

 Please refer to the relevant student finance award agency website for full details and guidance on how to apply for this loan.